MultiverseStudiosLLC/automatic-app-landing-page/_pages/terms.md

 2.2 How to contact us

-You can contact us by emailing contact\@gratedate.app .
+You can contact us by emailing <contact@gratedate.app>.

 2.3 How we may contact you